Irish Brown Soda Bread With Molasses is an easy Irish traditional bread made with whole wheat flour, oats, and molasses.

-I actually saw three types of bread served as a starter, at this Gallagher’s Boxty House restaurant in Dublin.
-I mean, literally, people are ordering slices of warm bread and a bunch of butter and eat them like that while drinking beer!
+I actually saw three types of bread served as a starter at this Gallagher’s Boxty House restaurant in Dublin.
+I mean, people are ordering slices of warm bread and a bunch of butter, and eating them while drinking beer!

-I think we should adopt this tradition as well, as long as we make these breads from scratch with good, honest ingredients.
+I think we should adopt this tradition as long as we make these breads from scratch with good, honest ingredients.
 You should try it for St. Patrick’s Day!

-Anyway, enjoy your bread that you made so easy and feel free to write a comment on the bottom of this article and let me know what you think.
+Anyway, enjoy the bread you made so easily, and feel free to write a comment at the bottom of this article to let me know what you think.

-Are you also interested to bake more with buttermilk and baking soda?
-This article about how to bake with buttermilk will just help you do that.
+Are you also interested in baking more with buttermilk and baking soda?
+This article about baking with buttermilk will just help you do that.

-- 2 cups/9 oz/250g all purpose flour, plus extra for dusting
+- 2 cups all purpose flour plus extra for dusting

 - 1 teaspoon baking soda